motinxyz/open-blog-backend/readme.md

 I'm using MERN stack to complete the project

 Implemented features:
-Auth
+Auth, Ability to Post, See All Posts by everyone in one place

 Features I'm working on:
-Ability to write a new Post, Fetch all written posts, Fetch their own posts

 ## Related